Oldes/Sublime-Rebol/README.md

 ## or Manual Installation

 1. Download the desired **REBOL** package.
-2. Browse Packages from the Command Palette (Ctrl+Shift+P on Windows/Linux, ⇧⌘P on iOS)
+2. Browse Packages from the Command Palette (Ctrl+Shift+P on Windows/Linux, ⇧⌘P on Mac)
 3. Copy the **REBOL** packgage folder to `Packages/`.